knowledgejunkie/dotfiles-deps/README.md

 ## Description

 A [Debian GNU/Linux][debian] metapackage to install applications and dependencies for use with knowledgejunkie's [dotfiles][dotfiles].

 Packages installed with this metapackage include:

+- i3, i3blocks, rofi, compton, lightdm, light-locker, udiskie, connman-ui
-- i3
+- tmux, tmuxinator
-- rxvt-unicode-256color
+- rxvt-unicode
 - zsh
-- tmux
+- vim-gtk
 - git
-- ack-grep
+- ripgrep
 - exuberant-ctags
-- vim-gtk
-- build-essential
-- libclang1
+- build-essential, cmake, libclang1
-- cmake
+- ranger, sxiv, zathura

 ## Building the metapackage

-A simple way to build the binary package is to change to the checkout directory and run:

-    $ debuild -uc -us -b
+Build the binary package using git-buildpackge:

+    $ gbp buildpackage

-This will generate the binary .deb file in the checkout's parent directory.
+This will generate the binary .deb in gbp's configured output directory.

-To clean the build directory afterwards, run:

-    $ debuild clean
-    $ git clean -fd

 ## Installing the metapackage

-We can install the local package using gdebi, which will pull in missing dependencies automatically as necessary:
+We can install the package using gdebi, which will automatically install any missing dependencies

-    # gdebi /path/to/knowledgejunkie-dotfiles-deps_0.x_all.deb
+    # gdebi knowledgejunkie-dotfiles-deps-<version>.deb

-Alternatively, we can use dpkg and apt-get to satisfy missing dependencies manually:

-    # dpkg --install /path/to/knowledgejunkie-dotfiles-deps_0.x_all.deb
-    # apt-get -f install

 ## License

+Copyright: 2016-18, Nick Morrott <knowledgejunkie@gmail.com>
-GPL-2+
+License: GPL-2+

-## TODO

-- port to gbp

 ## Thanks